 Along with the improvement in efficiency and labor saving of the industrial sector, industrial technologies such as systems and mass production have reached a period of maturity, and development has gradually shifted from uniformity to diversification, from macro to micro, and from structure to function, and eventually extended into fields aimed at "life" as well.
 Studies covering these fields are life science and medical engineering, and it is a department characteristic of the Department of Integrative Bioscience and Biomedical Engineering that it has organized a new interdisciplinary field that fuses these sciences and engineering.
 In addition, based on academic cooperation with Tokyo Women's Medical University, we are proceeding with the development of an original educational and research environment by adding medicine to science and engineering.
-Many of the studies are carried out at the Center for Advanced Biomedical Sciences (TWins).
+Many of the studies are carried out at the Center for Advanced Biomedical Sciences (TWIns).

-Students who received a solid undergraduate training education can smoothly enter into this Department which has "life" as a key word to study in a unique curriculum including Bioethics and Integrative Bioscience, Biomedical Engineering (both are required courses), etc. Furthermore, students can carry out original and creative studies in the environment where the faculty of the life-related fields in the Departments of Modern Mechanical, Electrical Engineering and Bioscience, Electronic and Photonic Systems, Physics, Chemistry and Biochemistry, and Applied Chemistry of the Faculty of Science and Engineering, the faculty of the Graduate School of Human Sciences, and the faculty belonging to Biology of the School of Education are gathered.
+Students who received a solid undergraduate training education can smoothly enter into this department which has "life" as a key word to study in a unique curriculum including courses of Bioethics and Integrative Bioscience and Biomedical Engineering (both are required courses).
+Furthermore, students can carry out original and creative studies in the environment where the faculty of the life-related fields in the Department of Modern Mechanical Engineering, Department of Electrical Engineering and Bioscience, Department of Electronic and Physical Systems, Department of Physics, Department of Chemistry and Biochemistry, and Department of Applied Chemistry in the Faculty of Science and Engineering, the faculty of the Graduate School of Human Sciences, and the faculty belonging to Biology of the School of Education are gathered.
 We believe that the mission of this Department is to strive to develop young human resources such as engineers and basic scientists who can take on the challenge of developing new bio-industries that meet social needs.